NEW HOURS + LOCATION

-Kirkland residents can recycle styrofoam and plastic bags at this monthly staffed event.
-Drop-off is Saturday from 9 a.m. to 3 p.m.
-Note that these hours have changed from 2016.
+Kirkland residents can recycle StyrofoamTM and plastic bags at this staffed event.
+Drop-off is Saturday from 9 a.m. to 1 p.m.

-Please do not leave material after the event is over.
+Do not leave material after the event is over.
 Items brought for recycling must be clean and dry.
-Located at the Kirkland Public Works Maintenance Center, 915 8th Street.
+All tape and labels must be removed.
+Staff will reject unacceptable material.

 - StyrofoamTM / Expanded Polystyrene (look for the #6 or "EPS" inside the recycling symbol) - sheets, blocks, cups, CLEAN (no food, no stains, rinsed) takeout food containers and trays.
-Please keep colors separate from white styrofoam.
+Please keep colors separate from white StyrofoamTM.
 Packing peanuts are NOT accepted.
 Hot tub covers are NOT accepted.
+Remove packing tape and labels before attending.

-- Expanded Polyethylene Foam (also called "EPE") - flexible material, such as used to make 'pool noodles'.
+- Expanded Polyethylene Foam (also called "EPE") - flexible material, such as used to pack electronics or to make 'pool noodles'.
 Foam such as used to make camping pads is NOT accepted.

-- Plastic bags - grocery, garbage, and produce bags - see bagyourbags.com for the full list of accepted bags.
+- Plastic bags - grocery, garbage, produce, and dry-cleaning bags - see plasticfilmrecycling.org for the full list of accepted materials.
 An easy test is whether you can stretch the plastic with your finger - hard, crinkly plastic bags (such as spaghetti wrappers, cereal bags, and grape bags) are NOT accepted.
 Freezer bags are also not accepted.
+Must be clean and empty.

-- Bubble wrap, plastic film stretch wrap, air pillows - can be combined with plastic bags, all colors OK.
+- Bubble wrap, plastic film stretch wrap, plastic overwrap, air pillows - can be combined with plastic bags, all colors OK.

 Not Accepted Materials